ElvisCuiHan/linear-models/README.md

 ## This repo is based on 250 series at the Biostat Department in UCLA.

-- Lecture notes are written by me (Elvis Cui) and some materials are from scientific papers.
+- Lecture notes are written by Elvis Cui and some materials are from scientific papers.

 - Bayesian topics include:
   1. Bayesian conjugate linear models (models with conjugate prior).